pocession/BioNER/readme.md

 ## Summarization
 Check the [summary notebook](./OECD/summarize.ipynb) for more details.
 After analysis, OECD in vitro testing guidelines contain 22 guidelines and cover 11 gene targets, with the use of 6 human cell lines.

+# Example 2: Aging-related genes
+Fundemental researchers often build phenotype-/disease-associated gene list for the prescreening step.
+Here I demonstrate how to build an aging-related gene list by using PubTator3 API.
+I first extract relation (associate) between disease (Aging_premature) and genes from pubmed literatures.
+After a preliminary filtering step, the list is ready for further usage.

+## Relation extraction by PubTator3 API
+The process consists two steps, the first is to get a disease ontology list related to aging.
+The second step is to use this aging-related disease id to get the genes.
+Please check [aging-associated gene identification notebook](./Aging/aging_genes.ipynb) for more detals.

+## Summarization
+Check the [aging-associated gene identification notebook](./Aging/aging_genes.ipynb) for more details.
+The disease ontology @DISEASE_AGING_PREMATURE have 391 associated genes.